-James McKeever: SDLP councillor denies historical sex offences
+James McKeever: Derry councillor denies historical sex offences

 The offences are alleged to have taken place between August 1981 and December 1988.

-Mr McKeever, a SDLP councillor from Tamneyreagh Park in Eglinton, appeared at Londonderry Crown Court on Thursday.
+Mr McKeever, from Tamneyreagh Park in Eglinton, appeared at Londonderry Crown Court on Thursday.

+He was elected as an SDLP councillor but he has since been suspended by the party and the whip has been removed.

 The case was adjourned until 15 October and Mr McKeever was released on continuing bail.